jaridmargolin/formatter.js/index.md

 Why?
 ----

 Sometimes it is useful to format user input as they type.
-Existing libraries lacked proper functionality / felxibility.
+Existing libraries lacked proper functionality / flexibility.
 Formatter was built from the ground up with no dependencies.
 There is however a jquery wrapper version for quick use.